Do you think you’re empath raised by a narcissist?

-Or they play the hero and tell everyone how they tried so hard to save you but were unable because you were such a mess, and just out of reach.
+Or they play the hero and tell everyone how they tried everything to raise you right.

-No one connects the dots on the outside.
+No one connects the dots or sees the patterns.

 No matter what transpires, it’s always the child’s fault, and if you dare to imply otherwise, you’re viciously attacked.

 Shame on you for thinking such a thing.

 How dare you blame them for abusing you.

 Stop acting like you’re being abused while you’re being abused.